 I do not want to flocking beg, but I am not above it.
-PLEASE, PLEASE sign up to receive our newsletter and blog notifications.
+PLEASE, PLEASE sign up to receive our newsletter, articles, and video notifications.

 As I rode in the backseat, I checked on local radars and wind maps to see what conditions we should be expecting on the Gulf Coast.
 As we drew near to the causeway that leads to South Padre, I noticed the 'bloom' on the radar.
-The bloom that can only mean one thing, hordes of birds filling the sky and confusing poorly trained weathermen and women.
-If you have never seen the radar bloom, then you should check out our birding radar blog post!
+That bloom can only mean one thing: hordes of birds filling the sky and confusing poorly trained weather people.
+(If you have never seen the radar bloom, then you should check out our birding radar blog post!)
 I watched this bloom on my smartphone with bountiful hope.
 I told my fellow competitors that we were likely driving into some pretty good birding.
 Little did I know... this day in time would be everlasting in our memories.

 Where and when do migratory bird fallouts occur?